© Vietato l'utilizzo dei contenuti senza autorizzazione

 Scanzano Jonico

 I was on the highway for a week in Southern Italy.
-Without a reservation, as I often do, calling here and there, all the hotels I had noted before leaving were full.
+Without a reservation as I often do, call here, call there, all the hotels I had signed up for before leaving were occupied.
 Except in Policoro.
-I ended up there by chance and had a good experience.
-The first thing that strikes you are the Walled Gardens, which are very well maintained.
-In the center is Piazza Eraclea: on one side there is the modern Church of Maria Santissima del Ponte with its pure white facade; white is the predominant color in the square.
-On the other three sides, it was pleasant to stroll with an ice cream under illuminated arcades.
-In the center of the square there is a statue depicting Hercules (Eraclea is the ancient name of the city) fighting with the lion.
-I also saw the Baronial Palace, once the residence of the noble Berlingieri family, now home to elegant restaurants.
-The beach, my favorite place in the afternoons, is very wide and has very light sand.
-The color of the sea is a pale blue.
+Arrived by chance, I was fine.
+The first thing that strikes you are the Walled Gardens, very well kept.
+In the center Piazza Eraclea: on one side there is the modern Church of Maria Santissima del Ponte with a white facade; white is the color that predominates in the square.
+On the other three sides it was pleasant to walk with an ice cream under the illuminated arcades.
+In the center of the square there is a statue of Hercules (Eraclea is the ancient name of the city) fighting with the lion.
+I also saw the Baronial Palace, once home to the noble Berlingieri family, now home to elegant restaurants.
+The beach, a favorite place for my afternoons, is very wide and has very light sand.
+The color of the sea is pale blue.

-I have always been curious to get to know this town ever since, in 2003, the government at the time decided that the town would be the storage center for Italian nuclear waste.
-The brave inhabitants of this small village opposed the regime at the time, preventing this outrage.
-The area designated for radioactive waste is called Terzo Cavone, and today it is a beautiful beach with fine sand and crystal-clear sea.
-To get there, you walk quite a bit through a large pine forest, then rest your feet in this soft sand before diving into the warm waters of the Ionian Sea.
-Among the monuments of this decidedly modern seaside town, I would mention the Church of the Assumption, built in the mid-twentieth century, and the nineteenth-century Baronial Palace.
-All around is countryside, which, amid the chirping of crickets, produces many delicacies.
-First among them are the strawberries, which compete on equal footing with those typical of Policoro.
+I have always had the curiosity to know this country since, in 2003, the government at the time decided that the country would be the storage center for Italian nuclear waste.
+The brave inhabitants of this small village opposed the regime at the time, preventing this destruction.
+The area destined for radioactive waste is called Terzo Cavone, and today it is a beautiful beach of fine sand with a crystalline sea.
+To get there, you walk a long time in a large pine forest, and then rest your feet in this soft sand before a dip in the warm waters of the Ionian Sea.
+Among the monuments of this decidedly modern seaside town, I point out the Church of the Assumption built in the mid-twentieth century and the Baronial Palace of the nineteenth century.
+All around is the countryside, which among the chirping of crickets, produces many delicacies.
+First of all, the strawberries that compete on a par with those typical of Policoro.